maniaclab/maniaclab.github.io/_collaborations/atlas.md

 author: Jeremy Van
 image: /assets/img/slideshow/atlas.jpg
 icon: /assets/collaborations/atlas_logo.png
 excerpt: We are members of the ATLAS Collaboration at the CERN Large Hadron Collider.
-We lead and operate the ATLAS Midwest Tier2 Center, providing CPU, storage and analytics for the international collaboration.
+We lead and operate the ATLAS Midwest Tier2 Center, providing 30 000 CPU-cores, 10 petabytes of storage, integrated into the global grid, accessible by every member of the international collaboration.
 ---

+We also provide a large and fast analytics cluster for the ATLAS Distributed Computing operations team using the "ELK stack" (Elasticsearch, Logstash, Kibana).

 Musce libero nunc, dignissim quis turpis quis, semper vehicula dolor.
 Suspendisse tincidunt consequat quam, ac posuere leo dapibus id.
 Cras fringilla convallis elit, at eleifend mi interam.